 Wage and benefit costs - All union contracts are up to date.
 The 2018 budget reflects the increases of 2.5% for each of the Police Association and the IAFF and 2% for CUPE.
-In addition a contingency has been set aside for CUPE Job Evaluation in accordance with budget guidelines.
+In addition funds were allocated for CUPE Job Evaluation in accordance with budget guidelines.
+This allocation is the first of a three year plan to fund the Job Evaluation results.